Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: Related Work

-The line of research that involves multiple objectives in fairness is very recent. \cite{valdivia2020fair} proposed an evolutionary approach to optimize for several objectives, using the multi-objective algorithm to search the space of hyperparameters of the model to find one that will work well on multiple objectives.
+\paragraph{Multi-Objective Approaches.} The line of research that involves multiple objectives in fairness is very recent. \cite{valdivia2020fair} proposed an evolutionary approach to optimize for several objectives, using the multi-objective algorithm to search the space of hyperparameters of the model to find one that will work well on multiple objectives.
 However, it is possible that for some algorithms, there is no set of hyperparameters that perform well for all the objectives.
 This method is also infeasible to apply to large models since it involves training and evaluating hundreds of hyperparameter tuples.
-Finally, \cite{celis2019classification} proposed an algorithm for a class of statistical-based fairness measures based on solving a constrained optimization problem for multiple constraints while minimizing the model loss.
-However, the algorithm is tied to a specific architecture.
-In comparison, our algorithm is model-agnostic, with a running time that scales linearly in the number of objectives.
-Last but not least, it supports all fairness notions supported by \cite{celis2019classification}.
+Finally, \cite{celis2019classification} proposed an algorithm for a class of statistical-based fairness measures.
+Their proposal is a meta-algorithm that operates by estimating conditional probabilities.
+In contrast, our approach can take any existing loss-based model as part of the multi-objective architecture.
+This would make it much easier for example to reuse production models which have already been optimized and would save the need to implement new architectures from scratch to account for fairness.